Jose Garces

-Jose Garces (born July 6, 1981) is an Ecuadorian American chef, restaurant owner, and Iron Chef.
+Jose Garces is an American -Ecuadorian - Spanish chef, restaurant owner, and Iron Chef.
 He was born in Chicago to Ecuadorian parents.
 He won in the second season of The Next Iron Chef.

 Early life

-Jose Garces was born July 6, 1981 in Chicago, Illinois.
+Garces was born in the early 1970s in Chicago, Illinois.
 He is the second of three children born to parents Jorge and Magdalena Garces and is of Ecuadorian heritage.
 He played varsity football and wrestled as a student at Gordon Technical High School.
 Garces studied Culinary Arts at Kendall College in Chicago, graduating in 1996.

 After graduating from college, Garces traveled to Spain to gain experience in European-style cooking and cuisine, returning to the United States a few years later to work in New York City.

 Career

 Chef Douglas Rodriguez opened Alma de Cuba in Philadelphia with Garces as his executive chef in 2001.

 Garces opened his first restaurant in 2005, Amada, named after his grandmother.
-The Spanish tapas restaurant was followed by restaurant concepts with locations in Philadelphia, Chicago, Arizona, New Jersey, Palm Springs, Washington DC, and New York City.
+The Spanish tapas restaurant was followed by restaurant concepts with locations in Philadelphia, Chicago, Arizona, New Jersey, Palm Springs, Washington, D.C., and New York City.
 Following a few years of financial and legal challenges, Garces filed for bankruptcy in 2018 and sold his restaurants to IdEATion Hospitality as part of a restructuring.